Full Subgame-Perfect Implementation of Optimal Risk Sharing on an Infinite Menu: Price-and-Choose mechanism on an infinite menu

 \subsection{Price-and-choose risk sharing with many players}

-The P\&C mechanism for two-player risk sharing could be inductively extended to that for $n$-players.
+We now extend the two-player P\&C mechanism inductively to $n$ players.
 Following \cite{echenique2025price}, we call this mechanism the P$^{n-1}$ \& C mechanism, where, similarly to the two-player case, player 1 sets a price $p^2$ in the set $P_n$.
-A change is made from player 2 to $n$.
 Each player $i$, $i=2,\cdots, n-1$ sequentially sets a price $p^{i+1}$ in $P_{n}$ knowing the price $p^2,\cdots, p^{i}$ set before, and the last player $n$ decides a choice of risk sharing $\xi \in K$.
 This process leads to the following payoffs.
 Let $p$ denote the vector of prices, $p=(p^2,\cdots, p^{n})$.
 Then,

 Set $p^{n+1}(\xi)\equiv p^1(\xi)\equiv 0$ on $K$.
 For each $i=1, \cdots, n$, define